 Well, switching to use a tiling window manager is far simpler than I thought.
 There are two ways to have it:

-As Qtile is still under development, I would like to run the bleeding-edge source code to catch up with Qtile.
+As Qtile is still under active development, I would like to run the bleeding-edge source code to catch up with the main Qtile.

 git clone git://github.com/qtile/qtile.git cd qtile pip3 install .

-But it will pollute the environment, so I'd rather contain it within a virtualenv, here are the steps how to run it within a dedicated virtualenv for user
+But it will pollute the system environment, so I'd rather run it within a virtualenv.

 Clone the repo